Clifton Truman Daniel: Life

 Daniel is the honorary chairman of the board of trustees of the Harry S. Truman Library Institute, the member-supported, nonprofit partner of the Harry S. Truman Library and Museum in Independence, Missouri.
 He is a frequent speaker and fundraiser.
+He is also a charter member of the board of directors of the National First Ladies Day Commission.

+Following in his grandfather's footsteps, Daniel is a brother in Freemasonry through various appendant bodies.
+On December 3, 2011, Most Worshipful Brother Terry L. Seward, Grand Master of the Grand Lodge of Illinois, made Brother Daniel a Mason at sight.
+In August 2021, he was inducted into the class of 33° Honorary Members of the Scottish Rite, NMJ, serving as Exemplar for his class.
+He has been a Scottish Rite Mason since 2014 and is a member of the Valley of Chicago.

 Daniel visited Hiroshima and Nagasaki in 2012, the sites where his grandfather had ordered the only use of atomic bombs for warfare in history.
+He has frequently been asked to comment on that 1945 decision to use nuclear weapons.

 He appeared in 2016 on Race for the White House as a commentator for his grandfather's experiences during both his first term and the 1948 United States presidential election.

+Since 2017, he has acted the role of his grandfather in performances of the 1975 play Give 'em Hell, Harry!.

+Daniel attended Milton Academy and the University of North Carolina at Chapel Hill.
+He married Polly Bennett in 1986, on the 67th wedding anniversary of his grandparents.

+His first book, Growing up with my Grandfather, was published in 1995.
+In addition to including his memories of his grandparents, it frankly discusses his descent into drug and alcohol abuse, and return to sobriety.

+Daniel is a vice president of the Society of Presidential Descendants.

 Works

-He is the author of two books:
+Daniel is the author of two books: